Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Propane tank sizes and volumes vary, based on application and demand.

-A small propane gas bottle is portable, as used in camping.
+A small propane tank or gas bottle is portable, as used in camping.

 You Can Bury a Propane Tank

-You can bury a propane tank with propane as long as it was made for burying.
+You can bury a propane tank with propane gas as long as it was made for burying.

-A buried liquid propane gas tank needs anti-corrosive coatings and cathode protection.
+A buried liquid propane tank needs anti-corrosive coatings and cathode protection.

 Underground propane tanks are tanker filled by hose.